 Protective equipment wore by bull riders, such as vests and headgear are becoming more prominent in the arena.
 The protective vest worn by many athletes was invented by PBR Vice President and former bronc and bull rider Cody Lambert.
 The vest not only absorbs shock, it dissipates it over a larger area.
 The vest is made of a material called Kevlar, the same material used to make bullet-proof vests.
 Since the athletes began wearing the vests, the number of internal injuries has dropped dramatically.
 (Source: Professional Bull Riders Association).

 Steer Wrestling is one of the quickest events in rodeo and also one of the most challenging.
-The cowboy must leap onto the steer from a galloping horse and wrestled the steer to the ground.
+The cowboy must leap onto the steer from a galloping horse and wrestle the steer to the ground.
+The cowboy is assisted on his left by a hazer that helps to keep the steer moving in a straight line.
 Steers usually weigh more than twice the weight of a cowboy so strength coupled with speed and precision are important.

 Team roping also known as heading and heeling is a rodeo event that features a steer (typically a Corriente ) and two mounted cowboys.
-The steers are moved through narrow pathways leading to a chute with spring loaded doors.
 A rope of designated length determined by the length of the box is fastened around the steer’s neck which is used to ensure that the steer gets a head start.
 On one side of the chute is the header whose job is to rope the steer around the horns, neck or half-head, and turn the steer to the left.
 On the other side of the chute is the heeler whose job is to rope the steer around the hind legs.

 The event takes between 4 and 12 seconds for a professional team.
 Originally cowboys employed this same technique on the open range to work cattle.